-As one of the many state parks in Northern California for Redwoods, Richardson Grove is a good place to get out and stretch your legs on a long road trip up Highway 101.
-The state park is much less busy than its brethren but it has an amazing grove of Redwoods that easily rival many of the other parks, here is all the information.
+As one of the many state parks in Northern California for redwood trees, Richardson Grove is an excellent place to get out and stretch your legs on a long road trip up Highway 101.
+The state park is much less busy than its brethren, but it has a fantastic grove of Redwoods that easily rivals many of the other parks, here is all the information.

 - $8 to enter